 Just before you reach the new Banksy on Brick Lane, you’ll notice we have a detour marked on the map to Grimsby Street.

-High up on the wall are two entwined elephants, painted by American artist Cernesto.
+Two entwined elephants, painted by American artist Cernesto, are high up on the wall.
 Then there’s an entire wall of images behind which the trains rumble.

 The road ends at a bright orange mural called Scream.
 It was painted by Stik, a former homeless man who began painting to feel less invisible.